randmonkey/gateway-operator/keps/0003-extensions.md

 	// resources to influence or enhance functionality.
 	//
 	// +optional
-	Extensions []Extension `json:"extensions"`
+	Extensions []ExtensionRef `json:"extensions"`
 }

-// Extension corresponds to another resource in the Kubernetes cluster which
+// ExtensionRef corresponds to another resource in the Kubernetes cluster which
-// defines extended behavior for a resource (e.g. DataPlane). type Extension struct {
+// defines extended behavior for a resource (e.g. DataPlane). type ExtensionRef struct {
 	// Group is the group of the extension resource.
 	Group Group `json:"group"`